-Glatter goes on to explain that “What we eat and our resulting quality of sleep can also provide insight into the relationship to obesity.
-Just as a balanced diet can help produce better sleep quality, it's clear that those who sleep better — i.e., more total hours — seem to be better able to maintain their body weight.
-We know that lack of sleep in fact stimulates production of hormone called ghrelin which can lead to overeating.
+Dr. Glatter goes on to explain that “What we eat and our resulting quality of sleep can also provide insight into the relationship to obesity.
+Just as a balanced diet can help produce better sleep quality, it's clear that those who sleep better — i.e. for more total hours — seem to be better able to maintain their body weight.
+We know that lack of sleep in fact stimulates production of a hormone called ghrelin which can lead to overeating.
 The more hours you sleep, the fewer calories you will consume the following day.”

-What you eat during the day also has a big effect on how you’ll sleep that night.
+What you eat during the day has a huge effect on how you’ll sleep that night.
 “The bottom line is that our diet has a direct relationship to how well we sleep,” saysDr.
 Glatter.
-“While most people realize that eating a large meal before bedtime is a bad idea, we now understand that not eating for three hours before bed is optimal to get a more restful night's sleep.
+“While most people realize that eating a large meal before bedtime is a bad idea, we now understand that not eating for three hours before bed is optimal for getting a more restful night's sleep.
 This will allow your body to decompress and more effectively release melatonin, a hormone released in the brain, which promotes sleep.”

 If you’ve been struggling to get a good night's sleep, read on as our experts reveal the 12 foods and drinks you should try to avoid before hitting the sack.
 Take their advice and hopefully you will be sleeping like a baby tonight!

 This article was originally published on March 10th 2015.